 Open an account at Fidelity

-Agree to the electronic delivery and open the account.
+After inputting your personal information, look over the “Important documents” and open the account.
 Easy peasy.

 You should now see it on the left side of the screen with your other Fidelity accounts.